 As these are volunteer positions, successful candidates serve without remuneration.

-- Carefully review the description of the Board, Committee, Commission or Panel, and identify which ones interest you.
+- Carefully review the description and mandate of all the Commissions, Committees and Boards, and identify which ones interest you.
 Review the Committee Vacancies List.

 - Attach a resume.

 All applications are reviewed by Staff and appointments are made by City Council in January.
-Appointments are for one year terms, except where otherwise indicated.
+Appointments are for two year terms, except where otherwise indicated.
 Terms are generally from February 1st of one year to January 31st of the next year.